HaroldMitts/wininstall/README.md

 ````
 > ***Important***: in the 3rd command, enter the disk **number** for the USB device, in place of the [disk number] command placeholder.
 For example, if Diskpart tells you the USB device is Disk 3, enter `Select Disk 3` for the 3rd command.
 If you do not know the disk number, Diskpart can tell you by running `list disk` and noting the disk number.

+> ***Note***: If running the Diskpart commands manually, rather than from a script, Windows will prompt you to format the partition by a dialog once you create the partition.
+You can close the dialog since you are performing the commands manually using Diskpart.
+This is just plug and play detecting the new partition and is expected.

 ![Disk Manager view of USB](https://github.com/HaroldMitts/wininstall/blob/master/img/USB-diskMgmt.png)

 Example view of Disk Management showing the completed USB partitions